benperumala/field-studies/README.md

-# Field Study Flask Application
+# Field Studies Flask Application
 For use in identifying Arizona birds, amphibians, reptiles, and plants

 # Installation